Leon Bass

 Leon Bass (January 23, 1925 – March 28, 2015) was an educator from Philadelphia.
 He is noted as an African-American soldier in World War II who witnessed the Buchenwald concentration camp.

-Life
+Early life and education

 Bass was born and grew up in Philadelphia, one of six children (Henry Jr., Claude, Harvey, Marcellus, and sister, Willie Belle).
-His father, Henry Bass, was a Pullman porter, and his mother, Nancy Weston Bass was a housewife who had both emigrated to West Philadelphia from Bennettsville, South Carolina.
+His father, Henry Bass, was a Pullman porter, and his mother, Nancy Weston Bass, was a housewife.
+Both his parents emigrated to West Philadelphia from Bennettsville, South Carolina.